 April 25-28, 2011 - A record-setting outbreak of 362 confirmed tornadoes occurs.
 There are approximately 321 fatalities in six states during the entire outbreak.
 The majority of fatalities occur in Alabama, where as many as 249 people are killed.
 Other states reporting fatalities are Mississippi, Tennessee, Georgia, Virginia and Arkansas.

 May 22, 2011 - An EF5 tornado strikes Joplin, Missouri, killing at least 158 people.
 It is the deadliest single US tornado since federal record-keeping began in 1950.
-The tri-state tornado of 1925 is still the deadliest tornado in US history.
+The tri-state tornado of 1925 is still the deadliest tornado in modern US history.

 May 24, 2011 - Tornadoes strike Arkansas, Oklahoma and Kansas, killing at least 18 people.

-August 3, 2011 - The Storm Prediction Center's final report for April 2011 shows 753 tornadoes touched down across the United States, breaking the previous monthly record of 543 tornadoes in May 2003.
+2011 - NOAA reports that 757 tornadoes touched down across the United States in April 2011, breaking the previous monthly record of 542 tornadoes in May 2003.

 May 20, 2013 - An EF5 tornado hits Moore, Oklahoma.
 The path of the tornado is 17 miles long.
 Twenty-four people are killed.